View on GitHub

 @ Command to issue greeting with maximum length of 20 characters

-greeting: string size 20 @< Greeting to repeat in the Hello event
+greeting: string size 20 @< Greeting to repeat in the SayHiEvent event

 )